NogaHaimovich/appointment-scheduling/README.md

 ### Backend Architecture

 **Key Decisions:**
 - **SQLite Database**: Chosen for simplicity and ease of setup.
 Suitable for development and small-scale deployments.
-Can be easily migrated to PostgreSQL/MySQL for production.
 - **JWT Authentication**: Stateless authentication using JWT tokens stored in HTTP-only cookies and Authorization headers for flexibility.
 - **In-Memory OTP Storage**: OTP codes stored in memory (Map) for simplicity.
-In production, consider Redis or a database for distributed systems.
 - **RESTful API Design**: Clear separation of concerns with dedicated routes for auth, appointments, and specialties.

 ### Frontend Architecture